-Adjunct EMDR Therapy
+Supplemental EMDR Therapy

 Office EMDR Lightbar

-EMDR
+Supplemental EMDR

-EMDR or Eye Movement Desensitization and Reprocessing, is a powerful supplement for traditional psychotherapy.
-We partner with therapists to help their clients resolve traumatic material interfering with their progress.
 When painful feelings about an event or negative life experience continue to intrude or interfere with the progress in therapy, EMDR is helpful in resolving these issues.
-Because not all therapists are trained to use this therapy approach, we offer our experience and expertise to supplement the ongoing therapy clients are currently receiving with their primary therapist.
-Adjunctive therapy does not replace or interrupt ongoing therapy.
-It is complementary to the primary therapy relationship.
-With adjunctive EMDR therapy clients remain under the care and continue to receive treatment with their original therapist.
+Because not all therapists are trained to use this therapy approach, we offer our experience and expertise to supplement the ongoing therapy clients are currently receiving.
+This therapy does not replace or interrupt ongoing therapy.
+With this collaborative approach, clients must remain under the care of their primary therapist throughout the course of EMDR therapy.

-What is Adjunctive EMDR Therapy?
+What is Supplemental EMDR Therapy?

 It is common for clients to want to process and discuss what came up for them in the EMDR session with their primary therapist.
 This is part of the healing process as clients will integrate new learning, discuss new insights, or changed behaviors or responses to life and relationships.
 They may also make connections with new skills that they want to learn or apply to life experiences.
+Your therapist will discuss how to approach this to reduce an trauma activation between sessions.

 Good candidates for brief Adjunctive EMDR Therapy are generally individuals who have a good working relationship with their therapist, already have some coping skills and supports in place, and the referring therapist and client have indicated interest and willingness to actively collaborate with the EMDR therapist.
 Besides being open to EMDR therapy an appropriate referral would be a client with a clear identifiable target or stuck point they wish to have addressed or a specific recent event that occurred that is interfering with therapy progress.
 In addition, a good candidate for adjunctive EMDR therapy would have no active substance abuse, self-injury, or safety risks, including unstable living situations.